demisto/content/Packs/RadwareCloudServices/README.md

 **On Radware Cloud Services**

-1. Contact the Radware Support team in order to enable Access Logs.
+1. Contact the Radware Support team in order to enable Access logs.
 2. Navigate to **Account Settings** and fill the below attributes:
    - Bucket Name
    - Region